Aliens Act 1793

-The Aliens Act 1793 (33 Geo 3 c 4) was an Act of the Parliament of Great Britain regulating immigration into the country.
+The Aliens Act 1793 (33 Geo.
+3. c.
+4) was an act of the Parliament of Great Britain regulating immigration into the country, in relation with the question of the French Emigration during the Revolution.

 Introduced into the House of Lords by Lord Grenville on 19 December 1792, the act was given high priority during the parliamentary session.
-Despite concerns of Opposition party, the Act became law on 8 January 1793.
+Despite the concerns of the opposition party, the act became law on 8 January 1793.

+Context

+French Emigration (1789-1815)

 French Emigration (1789-1815) refers to the mass movement of citizens from France to neighbouring countries in reaction to the bloodshed and upheaval caused by the French Revolution and Napoleonic rule.
 To escape political tensions and save their lives, many people left France and settled in the neighbouring countries (chiefly Great Britain, Germany, Austria, and Prussia), and a few went to the United States.

 The number of refugees fleeing into Britain reached its climax in autumn of 1792.
-In September alone, a total of nearly 4000 refugees landed in Britain.
+In September alone, a total of nearly 4,000 refugees landed in Britain.
 The country appealed to people because it had a channel separating them from the revolutionaries and because it was known for being tolerant.

 Emigrants primarily settled in London and Soho, the latter had grown into a thriving French cultural district, complete with French hotels and cuisine, although it had long been a haven for French exiles, housing many thousands of Frenchmen from the last mass migration, of Huguenots, which occurred in reaction to the 1685 revocation of the Edict of Nantes, and the ensuing Foreign Protestants Naturalization Act 1708.